jamalh110/Typing-Race-Game-Server/README.md

 The server consists of a matchmaking thread and 1-10 game threads.
 When the server receives a request from the login server to make a match for a player, it puts that request in a BlockingQueue that the matchmaking thread reads from.
 When two players are in the queue, the matchmaking thread creates a Game object, assigns the players to that Game, and sends the Game to the game thread with the least activity.
-The client then conencts to the match and sends and receives data from the server.
+The client then connects to the match and sends and receives data from the server.

 I used blocking queues throughout the program to ensure that everything is thread safe.
-I also used in-memory hashmaps as database so writing and retrieving data is fast.
+I also used in-memory hashmaps as databases so writing and retrieving data is fast.